 Owner & Managing Director

-Zachary is a culture and heritage aficionado [*nerd] with a passion for place-making, community development, and the interaction between preservation and the arts.
+Zachary is a culture and heritage aficionado with a passion for place-making and the interaction between preservation and the arts.
+He wears 12 hats at The Bindery including running our letterpress programming, providing creative consulting services, maintaining our collection of vintage equipment, and interfacing with our community of shared-space users.

 Prior to moving to Milwaukee in 2016, Zach was the inaugural manager of CultureWorks Greater Philadelphia's coworking space and programming specifically for arts, creative, and heritage workers.
-He brings this experience to Milwaukee's first shared work space for book artisans, printmakers and writers.
+He brings this experience to Milwaukee's first shared work space for book artisans, printmakers, writers, and their creative peers.

 Daniel has an M.A. in History from SOAS, University of London and trained in bookbinding in Madison, Wisconsin under Master Bookbinder Christopher Brown.
 Formerly, he was the founder of Hamlin Binding, a private practice established in Seattle, Washington in 2015.
-Daniel is a member of The Guild of Bookworkers.
+He specializes in repair, leather work, hard case binding, and historic bookbinding practices.
+Daniel is a proud member of The Guild of Bookworkers.

 Milwaukee Zine Fest Coordinator